zachwarner/zachwarner.github.io/research.md

 "What They Say, or How They Say It?
 Content and Affect in Election Observation Reports" (with J. Andrew Harris and Waleed Hashmi).

+"The Loser's Playbook" (with J. Andrew Harris and Michelle Brown).

+"Does Peace Remain After the Peacekeepers Leave?" (with Adam Kunkel and Douglas B. Atkinson).

 "simic: Simulating and Measuring Ideological Congruence" (with Kevin Fahey and René Lindstädt).
 R package in beta testing.